2013 Champions Trophy

-The 2013 ICC Champions Trophy was the seventh ICC Champions Trophy, a One Day International cricket tournament held in England and Wales between 6 and 23 June 2013.
+The 2013 ICC Champions Trophy was the seventh edition of the ICC Champions Trophy, a quadrennial One Day International (ODI) cricket tournament organized by the International Cricket Council (ICC).
+The tournament was held in England and Wales between 6 and 23 June 2013.
 India won the tournament for the second time by defeating England in the final by 5 runs.

 India received $2 million as prize money for winning the tournament, the largest amount since the tournament's inception.
 It was due to be the final ICC Champions Trophy, to be replaced by the ICC World Test Championship in 2017, but in January 2014, it was instead confirmed by the ICC that a Champions Trophy tournament would take place in 2017, with the proposed Test Championship being cancelled.

 Qualification

 As hosts, England qualified for the competition automatically; they were joined by the seven other highest-ranked teams in the ICC ODI Championship as of 21 August 2012.